repromancer/web-tac-toe/spec.md

 > Self-explanatory.

 - [X] Use ActiveRecord for storing information in a database
-> All object information is
+> All object information is stored in and retrieved from a database using ActiveRecord associations and helper methods.

 - [X] Include more than one model class (list of model class names e.g. User, Post, Category)
 > Game, User, Invite